 You can only pay the balance due on an e-filed return with a debit withdrawal from your bank account.
 You must include the direct debit information on your return when you file it.
 We do not offer a payment voucher alternative.

 Signature requirements for returns e-filed through your tax preparation professional software package:

-The taxpayer(s) and the ERO / Preparer must sign Form TR-579-PT, New York State e-file Signature Authorization for Tax Year 2011 (or appropriate year) For Forms IT-204 and IT-204-LL.
-Form TR-579-PT establishes that the taxpayer has reviewed his or her return, and authorizes the e-filing of the return requested, and the electronic funds withdrawal (for the payment of the amount owed on the return) has been requested, it verifies that the taxpayer has authorized the electronic funds withdrawal.
+The taxpayer(s) and the ERO / Preparer must sign Form TR-579-PT, New York State e-file Signature Authorization for Tax Year 2017 (or appropriate year) For Forms IT-204 and IT-204-LL.
+Form TR-579-PT establishes that the taxpayer has reviewed his or her return, and authorizes the e-filing of the return requested.
+Form TR-579-PT also includes account information for the payment of the NYS filing fee on Form IT-204-LL and verifies that the taxpayer has authorized the electronic funds withdrawal.
 The ERO / Preparer must retain the Form TR-579-PT for three years (do not mail it to the NYSDTF).
 The ERO / Preparer must also sign the return electronically by marking a box that indicates that they have read and agreed to our declaration certification language.
 The declaration of the paid preparer is a required field.
 See return declaration below.